Tenari/non-fiction/proof-against-contraception.md

 ## Definitions

-- Appetites: The appetites consist of bodily cravings for bodily things: salivating at the sight of an apple.
-- Aversion: what one would rather avoid
-- Desire: what one would rather get
 - God: The classical theistic conception of God as Pure Acutality, and Goodness Itself
 - Natural Law: rules of conduct arising out of the natural relations of human beings as established by the Creator.
 Rules which so necessarily agree with the nature and state of man that, without observing them, the peace and happiness of society can never be preserved.
-- Passions: The passions consist of cravings for imponderables, such a love and honor or revenge or property.
-- Reason: The general name for the faculty by which we distinguish true propositions from false, and by which we judge the rightness or wrongness of actions. (their blameworthiness and praiseworthiness, whether they are fit or right to do)